top of page

 Initially established in 1995 in response to the publication of the Unitary Development Plan, Save Mirfield was “mothballed” for a few years but once again re-energised in 2013 in order to fight Bellway’s application (see below).
 We also opposed certain aspects of building at Mirfield Moor.

-We have a core Executive Committee of 10 Mirfield Residents.
-Our current Chairman is Cheryl Tyler, our Secretary Christine Sykes and Treasurer is Stephanie Teale.
+We have a core Executive Committee of ten Mirfield Residents.
+Our current Chairman is Cheryl Tyler, our Secretary and founder member is Christine Sykes and Treasurer is Mike Townend.

 Read our full constitution